HelloMokuzai/banano-hub/README.md

 ## TO CONTRIBUTE:

-**If you wish to contribute to the repo, please feel free to create a pull request, or** :love_letter: hellomokuzai@outlook.com
+**If you wish to contribute to the repo, please feel free to create a pull request or** :love_letter: hellomokuzai@outlook.com

 *This repository is maintained as a labour of love.
 However, if you wish to show your appreciation for my efforts - please feel free to donate BANANO (BAN) to the address below.* :sparkling_heart: